open-edge-insights/eii-core/docker_setup/provision/EISCluster.md

 > **NOTE**: Please note that `< NodeName >` and `< IP Address of the New Node >` above, must not be part of existing node list of the cluster.
 (Please use command `./etcd_cluster_info.sh` to see existing node list of the cluster.)

 * Once the above command is executed successfully, a message should come that node is added to cluster.
-* Also it will create a `<NodeName>.env` file in docker_setup/provision/dep folder.
-This file needs to be copied to docker_setup/provision/dep folder of the New Node.
+* Also it will create a `<NodeName>_provision.tar.gz` file in docker_setup/provision/ folder.
+This file needs to be copied to docker_setup/provision/ folder of the New Node.

 ```

-  ./scp <NodeNAme>.env user@<IP Address of New Node>:<EIS repo Path>/docker_setup/provision/dep
+  ./scp <NodeName>_provision.tar.gz user@<IP Address of New Node>:<EIS repo Path>/docker_setup/provision/

-  e.q. scp ./dep/node2.env user@10.223.109.170:~/IEdgeInsights/docker_setup/provision/dep
+  e.q. scp ./node2_provision.tar.gz user@10.223.109.170:~/IEdgeInsights/docker_setup/provision/

 ```